 Financial Aid and Scholarships

 All students are eligible to apply for financial aid.
-The Financial Aid Office (FAO) is available to assist students and families with the cost of attending UCLA.
-FAO can be reached at (310) 206-0400, via email at firstname.lastname@example.org or in-person in room A-129J on the A Level of Murphy Hall and contact information can be found here.
+The Financial Aid and Scholarships Office (FAO) is available to assist students and families with the cost of attending UCLA.
+FAO is located in room A-129J on the A Level of Murphy Hall and contact information can be found here.

 Please note that your student’s financial and academic records are protected under the Family Educational Rights and Privacy Act (FERPA).
 The Financial Aid Office cannot release any information to a third party (including a parent) without the student’s permission.
 Access to financial records and information can be provided to parents or family members with Third Party Access.
 For more information on FERPA and steps to create Third Party Access, click here.

 On MyUCLA under the “Financial” tab students may access their financial aid information, track document status, view the Electronic Financial Aid Notification (eFan) and submit summer aid applications.
 Note: a UCLA Logon ID and password are required.

 The Free Application for Federal Student Aid (FAFSA) is a form that families must complete annually to determine their eligibility for Federal Financial Aid, and it is also used by the UCLA Financial Aid Office to determine a family’s financial aid package on campus, which may include potential scholarships, grants, work-study and loans.

 Your student should file a FAFSA or California Dream Act application each year in order to be considered for financial aid.
 All students may be eligible for some form of financial aid.
 March 2 is the deadline for priority filing each year; students who file by this date will be considered for maximum eligibility.

 The Expected Family Contribution (EFC) figure is not an actual amount that you and your Bruin will be billed for and have to pay.
 It is an approximation of how much your Bruin and you may have to contribute throughout an academic year to cover your educational expenses.
 For more information, click here.